omar-khalaf/fawryinternship/README.md

 >> Amazon Web Services (AWS)
 >> Microsoft Azure
 >> Google Compute Engine (GCE), the IaaS component of Google Cloud Platform (GCP

+### What is DevOps orchestration?
+DevOps orchestration tames the complexity of DevOps toolchains by automatically managing workflows and dependencies in DevOps workflows.
+DevOps is a widely practiced set of procedures and tools for streamlining the development, release, and updating of software.
+In their most basic form, DevOps procedures can result in complicated processes, data silos, and fragmented responsibilities.
+### Automation versus orchestration
+Automation and orchestration are common terms; while closely related, they are distinct concepts.

+Automation refers to creating machine-executable processes to perform a task, such as deploying a virtual machine or performing a backup.
+Organizations may use automation to reduce the likelihood of errors, lighten the workload of staff, and control costs.

+Meanwhile, orchestration refers to coordinating the execution of multiple steps in a more complex workflow or pipeline.
+Orchestration leverages DevOps tools that allow for rapid updates and releases, version control, and other best practices for software engineering.
+###